All-Comers Track & Field Series

 Due to time constraints, we offer only 100-meter and 110-meter hurdles on odd-numbered weeks, using open spacing only.
 Heights can be 30 or 33 inches for the 100-meter event, and 39 or 42 inches for the 110-meter event.
 The 100-meter hurdles are only available using the high school and open women's marks -- youth girls placement are not marked at Shoreline.
 We offer 400-meter hurdles on even-numbered weeks and, with enough advanced notice, can offer the master's 300-meter hurdles, which use the settings and hurdle marks for open hurdles.
 We cannot hold the high school 300-meter hurdles because hurdles are set at different marks for that event.

 We provide limited implements for throwing events.
 You may bring your own.
 If you claim a record or qualifying mark of any type, your personal implement will be impounded until certified.
+We ask that you only throw the implement designed under USATF rules for your age!

 Contact series director and CNW Events manager Bill Roe at firstname.lastname@example.org for more information.